 We’re all well aware that bombarding people with dozens of emails isn’t a good idea.
 But staying completely quiet up until the day of your event won’t do much for virtual audience engagement either.
 The best thing to do here is to find the sweet spot to nurture your audience.

-Keep the hype alive by sending out relevant information about the event – who are the speakers?
-What cool features will you offer that make your event stand-out?
+Use the registration and ticketing process as an opportunity to get to know your attendees better.
+For example, you can ask them which sessions are they most looking forward to and where they heard about your event.
+Then, keep the hype alive by sending out relevant information about the event.
+Who are the speakers?
+Which virtual event platform features will make your event stand out?
 Are there any changes the attendee should be aware of?
 Craft an email and social media strategy that focuses on answering all of these questions.

-Also, consider sending out physical badges, swag bags, and invites in the mail.
-Just because your event is going to be remote, it doesn’t mean you have to completely give up the human touch!
+Also, consider sending out physical badges and swag bags.
+Just because your event is going to be remote, it doesn’t mean you have to completely give up the human touch.

 Let There Be #Hype!